MicrosoftDocs/iis-docs/iis/troubleshoot/performance-issues/troubleshooting-native-memory-leak-in-an-iis-7x-application-pool.md

 **Collecting a Performance Monitor Data Collector Set**

 Performance Monitor (Perfmon) data can be viewed in real-time or it can be collected in a data collector set that can be reviewed later.
 For troubleshooting a high memory issue, we need to collect a data collector set.
-To create a data collector set for troubleshooting high CPU, follow these steps.
+To create a data collector set for troubleshooting high memory, follow these steps.

 1. Open Administrative Tools from the Windows Control Panel.
 2. Double-click on Performance Monitor.